-1. Identify the contemporaneous period.
-To be included in a netting analysis, the increases and decreases (i.e., change) must have occurred within five years of the beginning of construction on the proposed project or after the beginning of construction and before the initial operation of the proposed project (contemporaneous period).

-- 2. List each physical change or change in the method of operation that occurred (or will occur) during the contemporaneous period with a corresponding increase or decrease in actual emissions.
+- 1. Identify the contemporaneous period.
+To be included in a netting analysis, the increases and decreases in air emissions (i.e., changes in air emissions) must have occurred within the project's contemporaneous period.
+In general, contemporaneous means the increase or decrease in emissions that occurred during a defined period prior to beginning construction on the current project and the date that the increase in emissions from the current project occurs.
+Frequently, the contemporaneous period extends back in time, from five years (i.e., 60 months) prior to start of construction through the start of operation, but the defined period may differ in some States. - 2.
+List each physical change or change in the method of operation that occurred (or will occur) during the contemporaneous period with a corresponding increase or decrease in actual emissions.
 Make sure the date of each change is verified and noted. - 3.
 Review each change to identify only those changes that are creditable.
 To be creditable, a contemporaneous emissions decrease must be federally enforceable on and after the date that construction begins on the proposed project.
 The emissions decrease must take place prior to the emissions increase with which it is being netted.
 The PTE for each creditable, contemporaneous change is used.
 The PTE can be determined by applicable requirements, permit limits, or by operation at the maximum design capacity.

 Clean Units - Emission increases and decreases that occur at a Clean Unit are not creditable unless the reduction occurs prior to, or after expiration of, the effective date of the Clean Unit designation.
-There is an exception, however.
-Reductions at Clean Units, or from implementation of a Pollution Control Project (PCP), may be creditable to the extent that the reductions exceed the level of reduction on which the Clean Unit designation, or PCP exclusion, was granted and the reductions are surplus, quantifiable, permanent, and enforceable.
+There is an exception, however: reductions at Clean Units, or from implementation of a Pollution Control Project (PCP), may be creditable to the extent that the reductions exceed the level of reduction on which the Clean Unit designation, or PCP exclusion, was granted and the reductions are surplus, quantifiable, permanent, and enforceable.

-- 4. List each creditable, contemporaneous change. - 5.
-Calculate the Baseline Actual Emissions (BAE) for each creditable, contemporaneous change. - 6.
-Identify the post-change potential emissions for each emissions unit affected by each creditable, contemporaneous change. - 7.
+- 1. List each creditable, contemporaneous change. - 2.
+Calculate the Baseline Actual Emissions (BAE) for each creditable, contemporaneous change. - 3.
+Identify the post-change potential emissions for each emissions unit affected by each creditable, contemporaneous change. - 4.
 Calculate the emissions increase or decrease for each emissions unit.
-The degree of a creditable change is determined based on the difference between the post-change potential emissions and the pre-change BAE. - 8.
+The degree of a creditable change is determined based on the difference between the post-change potential emissions and the pre-change BAE. - 5.
 A netting analysis CANNOT be based on the decreases alone.
-ALL creditable contemporaneous emission increases and decreases for the specific pollutant must be used when conducting a netting analysis, - 9.
+ALL creditable contemporaneous emission increases and decreases for the specific pollutant must be used when conducting a netting analysis, - 6.
 Sum all emission increases and decreases with the significant emissions increase from the proposed project.